Scaling Laws for Online Advertisement Retrieval: Introduction

-However, there is still a lack of literature on scaling law research in real-world online recommendation and advertising systems.
-We attribute this to two main challenges: 1) For commercial systems, the scaling law should describe the relationship between business revenue and machine costs, rather than the relationship between computing volume, data volume, and offline metrics as seen in traditional research.
-Achieving this requires training numerous models and conducting extensive online experiments, which are prohibitively expensive in terms of time, manpower, and machine costs; and 2) varying settings across different systems prevent the scaling law from being universally applicable.
+Crucially, \textbf{no work has addressed the online identification of scaling laws between business revenue and machine costs in real-world advertising systems}.
+We attribute this to \textbf{two primary challenges}: 1) The scaling law must describe the online revenue-cost relationship (not offline metrics), requiring costly online experiments; 2) System-specific configurations prevent universal applicability, making scaling law adoption prohibitively expensive.
 As a result, to use scaling laws to guide system optimization in a specific scenario, one must first incur substantial costs to obtain the necessary parameters.
 This makes it impractical for commercial systems to identify and apply scaling laws in many real-world settings.

 We aim to identify scaling laws in online advertising systems with low experimental costs and explore their applications in guiding system optimization.
-An advertising system typically consists of several subsystems, including the advertisement retrieval subsystem and the bidding and ranking subsystem.
-Each subsystem has its own technology stack, making it challenging to establish a unified paradigm for lightweight identification of scaling laws.
-In this work, we focus on the online advertisement retrieval subsystem, which selects the top-k ads for the next stage but does not determine the billing of ads.
+An advertising system typically consists of several subsystems (e.g., advertisement retrieval, bidding, and ranking), each with distinct technical architectures.
+This heterogeneity complicates establishing a unified paradigm for lightweight scaling law identification.
+In this work, we focus on the online advertisement retrieval subsystem—a critical component that selects the top-k ads for downstream stages without directly determining billing.
 This subsystem is described in detail in Section~\ref{sec:background}.